 Is this the case for everyone?
 I suppose it can go either way.
 But I do believe some of Michael Newton’s work has come up with similar examples, and I know that Dolores Cannon has mentioned it as well.
 Things aren’t as neat and tidy as you imagined. 🙂

-Can the identity that is currently incarnate also serve as a guide as the SAME identity while they are still incarnate?
+Can the identity that is currently incarnate also serve as a guide in spirit in the same form while they are still incarnate?
 It’s just their higher self presenting as yet another facet of itself, so yes, they can.
-I actually know someone who’s had some experience with that.
-Maybe I can have her write a guest post about it in the near future 🙂
+I actually have a friend who’s had some experience with that.
+Maybe I can have her write a guest post about it in the near future. 🙂

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.